richardbiely/gaia-ecs/README.md

 ## Relationships
 ### Basics
-Relationships is a mechanism used to create entity graphs and queries.
-It is a powerful feature allowing you to express hierarchies for example and even effectively allow you to add multiple components of the same type to an entity.
+Entity relationship is a feature that allows users to model simple relations, hierarchies or graphs in an ergonomic, easy and safe way.
+Each relationship is expressed as following: "source, (relation, target)".
+All three elements of a relationship are entities.
+We call the "(relation, target)" part a relationship pair.

-Relationship pair is created by calling ***World::pair(relation, target)*** with two valid entities as its arguments.
+Relationship pair is a special kind of entity where the id of the "relation" entity becomes the pair's id and the "target" entity's id becomes the pairs generation.
+The pair is created by calling ***ecs::Pair(relation, target***) with two valid entities as its arguments.

+Adding a relationship to any entity is as simple as adding any other entity.

 ```cpp
 ecs::World w;